top of page

 Search

-Traditional cardiac risk focused on cholesterol, blood pressure, and smoking.
-But patients with perfect numbers still had heart attacks.
-The missing factor was visceral fat creating inflammation that makes arteries vulnerable to damage.
+For fifty years, cardiology focused on cholesterol, blood pressure, and smoking.
+Yet patients with perfect numbers kept having heart attacks.
+The missing piece was visceral fat driving inflammation that standard risk models completely ignored.

 Strength as a Vital Sign — How We Measure It in Clinic and at Home